dagainz/Correlator/docs/syslog-server.md

 caputil.py uses this functionality.

 Although this is a tremendous help in developing module logic, it doesn't truly represent a syslog stream.
 Packets don't arrive all at once.
-This also doesnt trigger the modules *timer handler* methods, so this feature is limited in what it can test.
+This also doesn't trigger the modules *timer handler* methods, so this feature is limited in what it can test.

 there is rudimentary filter that is meant to be used in the case where the input and output is both to a file.
 In this